joebew42/study-path/readme.md

 If you are looking for more Code Katas to learn and practice with your new programming language, try to give a look at [Kata-Log](https://kata-log.rocks/).

-## Session 7: The Clean Architecture
+## 🧼 Session 7: The Clean Architecture

+_Explore architectural choices that emphasize independence from frameworks, user interface, and databases, enabling a long-term flexibility and testability._

 - Read [Hexagonal Architecture](https://web.archive.org/web/20090122225311/http://alistair.cockburn.us/Hexagonal+architecture)
 - Read [The Onion Architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/)